oneapi-src/oneAPI-samples/AI-and-Analytics/Features-and-Functionality/IntelTensorFlow_PerformanceAnalysis/README.md

 # `TensorFlow* Performance Analysis Using Model Zoo for Intel® Architecture` Sample

-The `TensorFlow* Performance Analysis Using Model Zoo for Intel® Architecture` sample contains two Jupyter Notebooks from the Model Zoo for Intel® Architecture to help users analyze the performance difference between Stock TensorFlow*and Intel® Optimization for TensorFlow*.
+The `TensorFlow* Performance Analysis Using Model Zoo for Intel® Architecture` sample contains one Jupyter notebook from this GitHub Repo and four Jupyter Notebooks from the Model Zoo for Intel® Architecture to help users analyze the performance difference among different Tensorflow enviroments such as Stock vs Intel.

 | Area                     | Description
 |:---                      |:---